-Applications for the 2019 Field School are available online.
-The deadline for summer 2019 is January 31, 2019 for priority consideration.
+Applications for the 2020 Field School are available online.
+The deadline for the summer program is January 31, 2020 for priority consideration.

 The fully funded program includes multi-day site visits to New York and Philadelphia.
 Weekly activities include design charettes, fieldwork, seminars, expert speakers, and site visits to regional cultural and productive sites.

 This topic will be explored through a design studio with a substantial field seminar component.

 The studio uses Overlook as a laboratory to develop designs integrating landscape maintenance.
 Students draw, design, and build on-site installations that explore how growth, decay, technology, tools, and labor all influence a design’s life in time.
 Field research and experimentation lead to an exhibit of drawings and speculative maintenance tools, presented at a final show open to the public.